 - You can track the cost/budget by using tags.
 The budget service runs every 15mins and can send you an email.
 Reports are retained for one year

-That’s it folks.
+That’s it, folks.
 Hope this helps.
-Good luck on your exam.
+Good luck with your exam.

 If you are interested in other cloud certifications and how to prepare for them, check out our website.

 Have questions?
 Participate in OCI discussions on our Forums.
 Click here.